 Part 3 - Line 1

-SENIORS ON A MISSION, INC EXISTS TO LOVE, HONOR, AND ENCOURAGE INDEPENDENT SENIOR ADULTS INSPIRING THEM TO LIVE INVIGORATED LIVES FILLED WITH PURPOSE AND GRACE.
+SENIORS ON A MISSION, INC EXISTS TO HONOR, LOVE, AND ENCOURAGE INDEPENDENT SENIOR ADULTS INSPIRING THEM TO LIVE INVIGORATED LIVES FILLED WITH PURPOSE AND GRACE.

 Describe the Organization's Program Activity: